davkk/masters-thesis/typst/main.typ

 == Correction procedure

 This procedure aims to mitigate biases that arise during the actual experiment.
 Correction weights come from data produced in Monte Carlo (MC) simulations.
 In this context, Monte Carlo event generators (such as *PYTHIA*) model the physics of high-energy collisions.
 They implement theoretical frameworks of Quantum Chromodynamics (QCD) and other related models to approximate particle production in proton–proton or heavy-ion interactions.
 Given initial conditions like collision energy, the generator produces a list of particles that represent the expected outcome of the event.
-Therefore, these particles, referred to as *MC truth*, originate directly from the event generator and remain unaffected by detector effects.
+Therefore, these particles, referred to as *MC truth*, originate directly from the event generator and remain unaffected by the detector effects.

-To model how these particles would appear in the detector, the MC truth particles pass through a transport package -- in this case, GEANT4 @agostinelli2003geant4 -- which emulates their interactions with the detector.
+To model how these particles would appear in the detector, the MC truth particles pass through a transport package -- in this case, *GEANT4* @agostinelli2003geant4 -- which emulates their interactions with the detector.
 This simulation step accounts for e.g. energy loss, multiple scattering, and secondary particle production.
 Such tracks undergo reconstruction, simulating the one used for real collision data.
 The resulting tracks correspond to the same MC truth particles but now also include effects introduced by the detector geometry and material.
 This final set forms the *MC reconstructed* sample.

 #pagebreak()